NoLtour/Uni-notes/Thermofluids/21 Hydrostatic force/hydrostatic force on a flat wall.md

 >> $H_T=$ position of top of surface
 >> $H_B=$ position of bottom of surface

-Assuming the top of the surface reaches fluid level:
+Assuming the top of the surface reaches fluid level (and uses the assumptions above):

 > ### $$ H_{CP} = \frac{2}{3} H_{B} $$
 >> where: